 - Bio: "Scrubs is the one and only site that’s 100% about nurses and the specific joys and challenges you face because of the noble career you chose."

-- Description: Similar to the show (yet no affiliation), this account is throwing down nurse style, laughs, and plenty of inspiration.
+- Description: Similar to the show (yet no affiliation), this account is throwing down nurse style, laughs, and plenty of scrub style inspiration.
+They have pins that link back to blog posts on their website, as well as scrubs “flatlays” to help you feel your most stylish at work.

 - Run By: AllNurses.com Team